Viewer Rating

 A German Tiger tank crew is sent on a dangerous mission to rescue the missing officer Paul von Hardenburg from a top-secret bunker behind enemy lines.
 As they make their way through the lethal no-man's land, they must confront not only the enemy, but also their own fears and inner demons.
 Fueled by the Wehrmacht's methamphetamine, their mission increasingly becomes a journey into the heart of darkness.

-Based on all available information, 'The Tiger' (2025) does not feature any transsexual characters or themes.
-The film's narrative centers on a WWII German tank crew's psychological horror, with no elements related to gender identity or transformation, resulting in an N/A rating for transsexual portrayal.
+Based on available information, 'The Tank' (2025) does not appear to feature any transsexual characters or themes.
+The plot centers on a WWII German tank crew, with no indication of gender identity exploration or representation within its narrative or character arcs.

 Combines user and critic ratings from four sources